-Introducing the all-new, all-vintage nightspot in Covent Garden: Blame Gloria.
+Introducing the all-singing, all-dancing, all-vintage nightspot in Covent Garden: Blame Gloria.
 Inspired by ‘an opulent nana with a groupie past’, the Bedford Street basement cocktail bar aims to offer an eclectic, loose and outrageous vibe.
 Expect fabrics inspired by Jimi Hendrix outfits and Peter Blake, boho, and Bowie influences; all generating more groovy ‘gram opportunities than you can shake a stiletto at.
-Find it at 20 Bedford Street, WC2E 9HP.
+We’ll cheers to that…

 2. Eve Bar

 Hidden beneath Covent Garden is London’s very own Garden of Eden.
-This bar is full of temptation, indulgence and hedonism.
-With a huge list of inventive and beautifully presented cocktails, as well as some seriously stunning interiors, Eve is pretty close to being Heaven on Earth.
+This next addition to this Covent Garden bars roundup is full of temptation, indulgence and hedonism.
+With a huge list of inventive and beautifully presented cocktails, as well as some seriously stunning interiors, Eve is pretty close to being *ahem* Heaven on Earth.

-This intimate hidden bar is located beneath Aldwych in an underground space that used to be a public toilet, and you can expect live entertainment in the form of cabaret, blues and burlesque shows.
+This intimate and quirky bar is located beneath Aldwych in an underground space that used to be a public toilet, and you can expect live entertainment in the form of cabaret, blues and burlesque shows.
 CellarDoor even transforms into a secret cinema every Sunday afternoon, featuring a cult movie and a classic silent comedy with a beautiful live pianist.
-Find it at Wellington Street, WC2E 7DN.

 5. The Den

-Within St Martins Lane Hotel, you’ll find The Den – a lovely place for afternoon tea during the day and a lively place for a G&T during the evening.
+Within the glamorous St. Martins Lane Hotel, you’ll find The Den – a lovely place for afternoon tea during the day and a lively place for a G&T during the evening.
 Make yourself at home on the cosy leather sofas, or step out onto the terrace for a rum cocktail – it’s filled with palm trees, cacti and all the tropical vibes.
-Find it at 45 St Martin’s Lane, WC2N 4HX.

 6. Blind Spot

 Another one of St Martins Lane Hotel’s many secrets, Blind Spot is hidden behind the façade of a boutique tea counter.
 Open the golden hand-shaped handle and step into this gorgeous late-night speakeasy with cocktails inspired by the British Empire and its ancient tea trade.
 The bar also hosts regular gigs and events, including jazz and swing nights.
-Check the website for more details.
-Find it at 45 St Martin’s Lane, WC2N 4HX.
+Check the website for further details.

 7. The 10 Cases

 This cosy London wine bar is so-called because they only ever get 10 cases of the wines on their shortlist.
 This is to make sure they’re always trying new things, and not sticking to the same old bottles.
 There are also only 10 tables!
 It really is… 10 out of 10.
 Hahaha.
 Haha.
 Ha.

 8. The Escapologist

 Once the headquarters of a Victoria Secret Society, The Escapologist still parties like it’s 1899.
 So get some friends together for pizza, drinks and some serious skulduggerous behaviour.

-9. Covent Garden Cocktail Club
+9. Covent Garden Social Club

 Found in a dingy basement, this laid-back speakeasy is modelled on a mix of British Gentlemen’s Club and prohibition-era New York.
 It’s free to become a member, but you must sign-up at least 24 hours before you wish to visit.
 Each member can bring a maximum of three guests per visit.
-Find it at 6-7 Great Newport Street, WC2H 7JB.
+There’s also a theatre bar in-house here too.